 Video of the Day

 The Physical Activity Guidelines for Americans recommends doing 150 to 300 minutes weekly of moderately intense cardio, and cycling falls right into that category.
 But nowhere in the guidelines does it mention getting a bubble butt from riding your bike.

 Cycling will not give you a bigger butt — but it will burn fat and give you a more shapely one.

 Read more: Which Muscles Are Used When Riding a Bike?

-Cycling is often seen as a form of high-intensity training, especially if you are taking an indoor cycling class or cycling outdoors on hilly terrain.
-The up-and-down, interval-like ride is the most efficient form of cardio in terms of burning fat and speeding up your metabolism.
+Cycling is often seen as a form of high-intensity endurance training, especially if you are taking an indoor cycling class or cycling outdoors on hilly terrain.
+The up-and-down interval-like ride is the most efficient form of cardio in terms of burning fat and speeding up your metabolism, says ACE Fitness.
 While your muscles have to work harder during the course of your ride, the difference you see will be in terms of fat loss rather than muscle gains.

 When cycling, climbing is the time when you will feel your butt kick into high gear, says Brian Mac Sports Coach.
 Your legs need to access their power to push you up the hill.
 Yet most climbs only last a matter of minutes, which is not near long enough to build big, bulky butt muscles.
 While climbing will make your legs and butt stronger, strength doesn't always come across in size.

-It is common to hear of rest days between strength-training sessions because the muscles have to recover.
-But recovering from high-intensity cardio like cycling is also necessary.
+It's regularly recommended to take a rest day or two between strength-training sessions because the muscles have to recover, says Harvard Health Publishing.
+However, recovering from high-intensity cardio like cycling is also necessary.
 Your glute muscles will be getting stronger and more shapely as you ride, but rest time will need to be incorporated to recover and prepare for your next ride.
-Take a day in-between vigorous rides to rest your muscles.
+Take a day in between vigorous rides to rest your muscles.
 Also, mix up your types of rides.
 Take a flat course one day and rugged, hilly terrain the next time you ride.